 Slow Cooker Beef Stew is incredibly easy to make and filling with tender beef and veggies.
-Comfort food at it’s best made easy in the slow cooker.
+Comfort food at it’s best, made easily in the slow cooker.

 Slow Cooker Beef Stew with Potatoes is one of the most popular recipes I make during the cold days.
-As a working family, I really don’t have much time during the week to labor above the stove and create fancy dinners, but this hassle free Slow Cooker Beef Stew is so easy to make that it’s perfect for any day of the week.
-This is the type of meal that can be enjoyed on a weeknight and you will have great leftovers next day.
+This is the type of meal that can be enjoyed on a weeknights, while having great leftovers the next day.
 Also, it is delicious and good looking to serve it to guest, especially if you have some corn bread on the side.
 I also like to serve ours with delicious, fresh baked, crusty bread that we use for dipping into that amazing gravy!

 Tips to make the perfect Slow Cooker Beef Stew:

 - Use grass-fed, organic stew meet if possible, grass-fed meet tends to be extra tender, which is perfect in this recipe.

 - Don’t shy away from using carrots, they add a sweet taste that balances that rich and hearty meal.